apache/druid/docs/ingestion/data-management.md

 These features are useful for performance/cost management; a common use case is separating Historical processes into a "hot" tier and a "cold" tier.

 For more information, please see [Load rules](../operations/rule-configuration.md).

+## Learn more
+See the following topics for more information:
+- [Compaction](./compaction.md) for an overview and steps to configure manual compaction tasks.
+- [Segments](../design/segments.md) for information on how Druid handles segment versioning.